kun-2023/Data-Science-Project-on-Bank-Churns/README.md

 0:"0 Female.
 Low Number of Products.
 All Credit Cards.", 1:"1 Low Balance.
 High Number of Products.
 All Credit Cards.", 2:"2 Low Balance.
 Low Cradit cards.",
 3:"3 Older People.
-All Active Members.",
+Most are Active Members.",
 4:"4 Males.
 Low number of products.
 All Credit Cards.", 5:"5 High Balance.
 Low Number of products.
 No Credit Cards."
 Cluster 0, 3, and 5 has the highest attrition rate.
 Cluster 1 has the lowest churn rate.
 Cluster 1 and 2 have low balances, the bank should help them to save.